awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-standard-metrics.md

 | Unsubscribes | `journey-emails-unsubscribed` |  The number of times that participants clicked unsubscribe links in the messages\.
 If a single participant clicked the same unsubscribe link more than once, each click is included in the count\.  |
 | Unsubscribes, grouped by activity | `emails-unsubscribed-grouped-by-journey-activity` | For each activity in the journey, the number of times that participants clicked unsubscribe links in the messages\.
 If a single participant clicked the same unsubscribe link more than once, each click is included in the count\.
 The query results for this metric are grouped by activity ID \(`JourneyActivityId`\), which is a string that uniquely identifies an activity\. |

-## Journey Execution Metrics<a name="journey-metrics-execution"></a>
+## Journey execution metrics<a name="journey-metrics-execution"></a>

 The following table lists and describes standard execution metrics that you can query to assess the status of participants in an Amazon Pinpoint journey\.
-To query data for these metrics, use the [Journey Execution Metrics](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-journeys-journey-id-execution-metrics.html) resource of the Amazon Pinpoint API\.
+To query data for these metrics, use the [Journey execution metrics](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-journeys-journey-id-execution-metrics.html) resource of the Amazon Pinpoint API\.
 The **Field** column in the table identifies the name of the field that appears in the query results for each metric\.

 | Metric | Field | Description |